devopsdao/devopsdao-smart-contract-diamond/README.md

 # Dodao.dev smart contract

-This is Dodao.dev EIP-2535 based smart-contract, with Axelar, Hyperlane, Layerzero and Wormhole integrations.
+This is Dodao.dev EIP-2535 based smart-contract, with Axelar, Hyperlane, Layerzero and Wormhole integrations, using Witnet Oracle to access Web2.

 ## Installation